fiatinsight/synapse_content/README.md

 end
 ```

+### Content types

+This engine supplies a variety of content types that can be invoked in custom configurations to do whatever you need.
+There are some guiding ideas, though, that'll help to implement the available resources better.

-### Pages
+#### Pages and articles

-Pages are basic content types available through the engine.
-The gem offers form views for creating and editing pages.
-To create a new page, you can just put:
+Pages and articles are basic content types.
+Pages are intended for more permanent content, and articles are designed to be more transient / ephemeral.
+You can invoke a new page with:

 ```ruby
 = link_to send("#{FiatPublication.new_page_path}", publisher_type: nil, publisher_id: nil)